 No one knows exactly why it was nicknamed Butler’s Toothpick but local lore states it was because Butler was notorious for having a big mouth.
 The marker, located near the current boat ramp, still exists today.

-To entertain the crowds of people flocking to the beach in the 19th century, amusement park rides were soon built.
+To entertain the crowds of people flocking to the beach during this time, amusement park rides were soon built.
 In 1885, Salisbury Beach had the first roller coaster, which was built by a man named Stephen Jackman, and was called the Roller Toboggan.

 In 1882, the Pike Schoolhouse, a one-room Greek Revival schoolhouse, was built on the green at Salisbury Square where it is still standing today.
 It was later used as a fire station before being restored as a schoolhouse by removing the large fire apparatus doors and replacing them with two single doors.